-Locate assistance for paying your mortgage and obtain foreclosure help in all areas including Bridgeport and Hartford.
+Find assistance for paying your mortgage and get foreclosure help in all areas including Bridgeport and Hartford.
 There are five main programs in Connecticut.
 One is the CT FAMLIES program, offered directly by the state, and the second is the Mortgage Relief Initiative, which is being managed by several banks.
-There is also Connecticut HERO and assistance from the Mortgage Relief Initiative.
+There is also Connecticut HERO as well as assistance from the Mortgage Relief Initiative.
 Last, but not least, Connecticut also offers foreclosure mediation.

 The CT FAMLIES Program is a mortgage refinance solution that helps homeowners lower their payments by refinancing into a fixed rate, 30-year mortgage

 - What types of mortgages are eligible to apply for CT FAMLIES

 At this time the CT FAMLIES program is open to those who have an Adjustable Rate Mortgage, homeowners who have a fixed rate, Interest Only, Option ARMs or Pick-A-Pay Adjustable Rate Mortgages.
 Almost all home loans are eligible.